byexamples/byexample/docs/languages/cpp.md

 is really important: if your outputs have more than 128 lines you will need to increase the geometry or the results may be undefined.

+The same for the width of the terminal: minimum of 128 columns.

 ### Echoed input lines

 If the C/C++ snippet has a very long line, greater than the terminal's width,